 Choose the GED subject test(s)

-After all that, you will be informed about locations of GED testing centers near you (according to the address you submitted when you signed up for your account on GED.com).
+After all that, you will be informed about the locations of GED testing centers near you (according to the address you submitted when you signed up for your account on GED.com).
 To learn more about online proctored (O.P.)
 GED testing, visit this post.

-For example, when I created my account, I received a $10 discount on my first GED test subject, and I also got an email offering me 10% discount on everything else from the GED test marketplace.
+For example, when I created my account, I received a $10 discount on my first GED test subject, and I also got an email offering me a 10% discount on everything else from the GED Marketplace.

 Discounts for retaking a GED test

 What I like about the MyGED account on the website GED.com is that you have all your scores and scheduled tests in one place.
 You can also request a transcript of your exam there.
 For physical GED prep class locations, contact a community learning center’s office near you or follow a (free) online GED course, and Facebook and Twitter may also be helpful.

 Summarizing, GED.com is a modern and very useful way of organizing your GED studying and getting your GED credential.
 You will find a lot of information, tips, FAQs, information about transcripts, careers, jobs, workforce, policies, accessibility, and requirements.
 It is really a very useful website.